 This coronary calcification can only be detected in life using a very fast CT that has been gated to acquire at the correct point of the cardiac cycle based on the ECG.

 Cardiologists all over the world as well as in the UK now recommend Coronary Calcification scoring in people over the age of 40 yrs as the best method for assessing future coronary risk.
-The test is now also recommended in the evaluation of patients with atypical chest symptoms (see NICE Guidance PDF)
+The test is now also recommended in the evaluation of patients with atypical chest symptoms for more information see NICE pages.

 Once we have determined your calcification score, in context with other test results , risk factors and symptoms, our Cardiologist can make a recommendation about whether you can relax (ie low risk) or whether you need to undertake lifestyle modification, take medication such as statins or be referred for further specialist investigation.